What to Watch Verdict

-A season full of questions ends with plenty more of them, as 'Foundation' wraps its opening 10 episodes.
+A season full of questions ends with plenty more of them, as Foundation season wraps up.

-- - From beginning to end, 'Foundation' has been one of the most remarkable visual spectacles of the year in TV
+From beginning to end, Foundation has been one of the most remarkable visual spectacles

-- - It is still very hard to see what the future holds for this show and its vast, sprawling story, in ways that are less intriguing than confusing
+It is still very hard to see what the future holds for this show and its vast, sprawling story

-“The Leap,” written and directed by co-creator David S. Goyer, isn’t overlong, clocking in at 60 minutes.
-But arguably very little happens in “The Leap”, and the time spent getting there is draggy.
-What does happen is momentous enough, though not as momentous as the triumphant music from Bear McCreary would have you believe.
-(His scoring is good, but it’s elevating undeserving material.)
+Foundation season 1 finale “The Leap,” written and directed by co-creator David S. Goyer, isn’t overlong, clocking in at 60 minutes.
+But arguably very little happens in “The Leap”, and the time spent getting there drags.
+What does happen is momentous enough, though not as momentous as the triumphant music from Bear McCreary (The Rings of Power) would have you believe.
+(His scoring is good, but it elevates undeserving material.)

-Foundation's penultimate episode with a cliffhanger: on Terminus, three groups of antagonistic people were greeted by the occupant of the mysterious Vault, Hari Seldon (Jared Harris).
-Though Seldon is still dead, he holds court in the first quarter of “The Leap,” trying to ensure that the Foundation’s true plot can keep its course.
+Foundation's penultimate episode ended with yet another cliffhanger: on Terminus, three groups of antagonistic people were greeted by the occupant of the mysterious Vault, Hari Seldon (Jared Harris).
+Though Seldon is still dead, he holds court in the first quarter of “The Leap,” trying to ensure that the Foundation’s true mission can stay on course.
 Seldon explains that when his casket was shot into space, it transformed itself into the Vault and revived him in yet another digital form, similar to the one encountered by Gaal Dornick (Lou Llobell) on a rescue ship.
 However, as is evidenced by Hari asking where Gaal is, this isn’t the same Hari that she met.

 Salvor Hardin (Leah Harvey) is dismayed, but not by Hari’s plan or even that Hari is going back into the Vault for an indeterminate period of time.
 It’s that Hari says sincerely (but with this guy, who knows) that he’s not responsible for the visions Salvor has had of Gaal’s time with him decades ago.
 After Hari leaves, and some older members of Terminus reveal their frustrations — Salvor’s mother realizes he’d given them “busy work” to complete for decades — there’s one big revelation left.

-While Salvor’s mother gave birth to her, she used a fertilized egg from another donor — Gaal Dornick.
-And who was the father?
+Salvor’s mother reveals she used a fertilized egg from another donor to have her.
+That donor — Gaal Dornick.
+And the father?
 Raych Seldon (Alfred Enoch).
-Salvor has had visions of Gaal, because Gaal is her mother and Raych her father.
+Salvor has had visions of Gaal because Gaal is her mother and Raych her father.
 Salvor decides to leave in the dead of night to find Gaal, bidding a heartfelt goodbye to her lover Hugo (Daniel MacPherson), with the expectation that she’ll never see him again.